Marcisbee/zed-repro-1/README.md

 ## Step 6
 Verify:
-- biome.json says to have SINGLE quotes and nothing changed, even tho main.js has single quotes.
+- biome.json says to have SINGLE quotes and nothing changed, even tho main.js has double quotes.